isar/hive/hive/README.md

 ```

 Boxes are cached and therefore fast enough to be used directly in the `build()` method of Flutter widgets.

+## Todo

+The work on Hive has just started.
+If you want to contribute, it would be amazing if you helped me with one of these:

+- [x] Good test coverage
+- [ ] Many examples, especially for Flutter
+- [ ] Finalizing API
+- [ ] Writing binary format spec
+- [ ] Even more tests
+- [ ] Benchmark and comparison

 ### Licence